BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/gearing.md

 **Haste:**

 This is our strongest secondary because holy power generation.
-There’s no breakpoints or softcaps stack it until mana becomes a issue.
+There’s no breakpoints or softcaps stack it until mana becomes an issue.

 **Versatility:**